Tiebacks and Lifelines Built for Strength and Safety

 Can lifeline systems be installed on existing buildings?

 Yes.
-Vertical lifelines, horizontal lifelines, and self retracting lifelines can be added to retrofit projects.
-These systems are commonly installed on roofs or walls to create safe anchor points for workers.
-Each installation is reviewed for compliance with OSHA and North American standards.
+Vertical, horizontal, and self-retracting lifelines can be installed as part of retrofit projects.
+These systems are typically mounted on roofs or walls to create safe anchor points for workers and are reviewed for compliance with local and international safety standards.

 What maintenance is required for tiebacks and lifelines?

 Yes.
-Tieback anchors and lifeline systems provide a long-term safety solution that reduces liability and supports efficient facade access.
-Built with durable rods, bolts, and accessories, these systems are designed to resist tension and movement.
-They are ideal for both new construction and retrofit projects.
+These systems are a long-term investment in safety and efficiency, reducing liability while supporting smooth facade access.
+Built from high-strength rods, bolts, and accessories, they resist tension and movement, which is ideal for both new builds and retrofits.

 Other Important Info